DragN0007/Overhauled-Livestock/README.md

 on your shaders.
 This is a Geckolib issue; we can't fix it on our end.

 -Player is not positioned correctly on horse 'Bow' emote.

--Hundreds of O-Bees spawning from hives
-(if you come across this one, do /kill on them and destroy the hive.
-You can also fix this by turning off O-Bees in the config.)
 ```

 ## Licensing & Copyrights